113ll3/Ibmclouddocscli/reference/ibmcloud/cli_catalog.md

   <dt>-p, --parent</dt>
   <dd>Parent ID of the object</dd>
   <dt>-c</dt>
-  <dd>Valid JSON object containing catalog-specific configuration parameters, provided either in-line or in a file.
+  <dd>Valid JSON object that contains catalog-specific configuration parameters, provided either inline or in a file.
 For a list of supported configuration parameters, see documentation for the particular catalog entry.</dd>
   <dt>--global</dt>
   <dd>Operate in global scope</dd>
 </dl>